 A conflict will occur when a modification, collateral update or correction report is late or "backdated" --- which means that field 2.3 is reported as being earlier than the start of the current reporting window.
-This window is open from the transaction date (for MODI and CORR reports) or settlement date (for COLU reports) to the next business day (in other words, the reporting deadline day minus one).
+This window is open from the transaction date (for MODI and CORR reports) or settlement date (for COLU reports) to the next working day.
 For example, if today is Wednesday, the current report window is open for events back to Tuesday, so a back-dated report would be one with an Event Date before Tuesday.

 Giving priority to the chronology of receipt by the trade repository means that the trade repository will ignore the Event Date of a back-dated report and treat the report as though it applies to the current reporting window.
-125 Consequently, a back-dated MODI, COLU or CORR report would amend the current Trade State Report at the trade repository for the transaction in question on the basis that it is the latest report to be received (para.84).
+Consequently, a back-dated MODI, COLU or CORR report would amend the current Trade State Report at the trade repository for the transaction in question on the basis that it is the latest report to be received (para.84).
 Had there been any modifications, collateral updates or corrections reported after the Event Date of the back-dated report, those subsequent modifications, updates or corrections would be overwritten by the back-dated report.
 For example, assume a repo is re-rated with effect from Monday and again with effect from Tuesday.
 The first modification should have been reported by the end of Tuesday and the second by the end of Wednesday.
 However, if the first MODI report was not made until Thursday (two days late), the trade repository would overwrite the Trade State Report for Wednesday with the data in the first MODI report, given that it is the latest to be received, even though the back-dated MODI report has an earlier Event Date.
 The consequence would be that the repo rate would be shown as the earlier rate.

-To overcome this problem, the Guidelines require the trade repository not to apply the data in a back-dated MODI, COLU or CORR report to the Trade State Report for the Event Date in the back-dated report (para.99).126 However, the modification, collateral update or correction will be included in the Daily Activity Report by the trade repository (para.84)127 --- except if the proposed amendment is to change the Maturity Date or Termination Date (Table 2, field 2.14 and field 2.15, respectively) of a transaction that has already matured and for which the reporting window for the
+To overcome this problem, the Guidelines require the trade repository not to apply the data in a back-dated MODI, COLU or CORR report to the Trade State Report for the Event Date in the back-dated report (para.99).131 However, the modification, collateral update or correction will be included in the Daily or Trading Activity Report by the trade repository (para.84)132 --- except if the proposed amendment is to change the Maturity Date or Termination Date (Table 2, field 2.14 and field 2.15, respectively) of a transaction that has already matured and for which the reporting window for the maturity date has closed (later than the working day after the maturity date) or after a termination report has been received by the trade repository, as such changes are not